 Schools and learning

-Childcare and early education settings can now open to all children.
-Parents and carers may have similar concerns about their child returning to childcare.
-Our return to early education page provides more information.
+Childcare and early education settings will remain open to all children.
+Parents and carers may have concerns about their child attending childcare.
+Our staying safe in early education page provides more information.

-We know that you want to help support your child’s learning and education as much as possible during the coronavirus school closures.
-To aid your child’s learning at home and to support the work that your child’s school will have set for them, we have compiled this list of useful resources for you.
+We know that you want to help support your child’s learning and education as much as possible during the coronavirus pandemic.
+To aid your child’s learning at home we have compiled this list of useful resources for you.

 Some parents have received an email stating the following: ‘As schools will be closing, if you’re entitled to free school meals, please send your bank details and we’ll make sure you’re supported’.

 We can confirm that this is a scam email and is not official.
 We urge parents that if you receive any emails like this, please do not respond, and delete it immediately.

 Face to face teaching is suspended and most courses will operate on an online or distance learning model.
 Practical classes which cannot be effectively delivered online will be suspended until the new year and complete in the first half of the Spring term.
 For more information, and support with online learning contact your tutor, email firstname.lastname@example.org or call 0116 454 1900.